puppetlabs/puppet-docs/source/pe/3.7/rbac_permissions.md

 |Node groups  | View          | PE Master    | Gives permission to view the PE Master node group.|
 |User roles   | Edit          | All          | Gives permission to edit all user roles. |

 When no object is specified, a permission will apply to all objects of that type.
 In those cases, the object is “All”.
-However, this is be denoted by a “*” in the API.
+This is denoted by a “*” in the API.

 In both the console and the API, a “*” is used to express a permission for which an object doesn’t make sense, such as when creating users.